 The ATO will also look to empower small businesses with data by exploring how the evolution of tools like small business benchmarks could better help businesses understand and manage their tax and business performance.

-"Our approach balances being future focused while delivering immediate and meaningful changes that help small businesses to meet their obligations today."
+"Our approach balances being future-focused while delivering immediate and meaningful changes that help small businesses to meet their obligations today."

-While the ATO understands that many businesses are facing a tougher economic environment, Heferen said the ATO also remained committed to ensuring businesses that do not comply with their obligations are not getting an unfair competitive advantage over other businesses who do pay on time.
+While the ATO understands that many businesses are facing a tougher economic environment, Heferen said the ATO also remained committed to ensuring businesses that do not comply with their obligations are not getting an unfair competitive advantage over other businesses that do pay on time.

 "You can expect that we will be firmer and faster in dealing with unpaid GST, PAYGW and super.
 We will be looking more closely at remissions and deferrals and will tighten up payment arrangements," said Heferen.